-It is natural to want to shed pounds quickly, which might explain why most people give in to these desperate eight loss notices.
+It is natural to want to shed pounds quickly, which might explain why most people give in to these desperate weight loss scams.
 But if you want to lose fat long-term, you are advised to take the slow and steady but successful approach.

 The good news is you do not have to work out for hours for fat loss or muscle gains.
-Instead, you only need 150 minutes of physical activity every week (7).
+Instead, you can start by aiming for 150 minutes of physical activity every week (7).
 It sounds like a lot but it is only exercising thirty minutes only for five days.

 Consume More Foods Rich In Calcium

-Recent research has shown that consuming three servings of calcium-rich dairy foods can speed up weight loss by 5o% to 70% (1).
-At the same time, these foods strengthen your bones and teeth and prevent osteoporosis (1).
+Some research suggests that consuming three servings of calcium-rich dairy foods per day can speed up weight loss by 50% to 70% (1).
+At the same time, these foods may help strengthen your bones and teeth and prevent osteoporosis (1).